NYC doctor sexually assaulted unconscious patients and filmed himself doing it, prosecutors say

 In a statement, Queens District Attorney Melinda Katz said the evidence pointed to "a serial rapist, someone willing to not only violate his sacred professional oath and patients' trust, but every standard of human decency."

 The arrest follows the sentencing of another doctor in the NewYork-Presbyterian Hospital system, Robert Hadden, a gynecologist who allegedly abused 245 women over the span of two decades.
-He was sentenced to 20 years in prison in June.
+He was sentenced last month to 20 years in prison.

 Cheng's alleged abuse took place over a much shorter period of time, between 2021 and 2022.
 But prosecutors said they had additional evidence to suggest that Cheng assaulted other women at different locations in New York City, Las Vegas, San Francisco and Thailand, although he has not been charged in connection with those incidents.